 Candidates in the Masters, Specialist or Doctoral degree programs have additional requirements:

 Transfer credits are granted only if they are applicable to the student's selected degree program.
 Transfer credits are not available for JIU certificate programs or for clinical practice, comprehensive examination, dissertation or capstone courses, or courses that contain SPA key assessments (click here for list of courses).
-A student who transfers credit to the Specialist or Doctoral program is required to audit the respective course.
 Students should work with their Student Solutions Advisor in determining how transfer credit may apply to their academic degree plan.
 The final decision to accept credits belongs to the Academic Deans and Chief Academic Officer.
 Students who have earned credit at other institutions are responsible for ensuring that the courses they register for at JIU do not duplicate any previously earned credit.

 Grade Requirements/Grade Transfer